sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/manual_database_migrations.md

 Usage: **`downto -db=<schema> -target=<target>,<target>,...`**

-The `downto` command revert any applied migrations that are children of the given targets - this effectively "resets" the schmea to the target version.
+The `downto` command revert any applied migrations that are children of the given targets - this effectively "resets" the schema to the target version.
 The `-db` flag signifies the target schema to modify.
 The `-target` flag signifies a set of targets whose proper ancestors should be reverted.
 Comma-separated values are accepted.

 ### validate